t-regx/t-regx.github.io/docs/whats-the-point.md

 - `preg_match` and `preg_match_all` return either:
   - `(int) x` - a number of matches, if a match is found
-  - `(int) 0` - if no matches is found
+  - `(int) 0` - if no matches are found
   - `(bool) false` - if an error occurred

-  So if you do just this
+  So if you do just this:
   ```php
   if (preg_match('//', '')) {
   ```
-  there's no way of knowing whether your pattern is incorrect, or whether it's correct but your subject didn't match your pattern.
+  there's no way of knowing whether your pattern is incorrect or whether it's correct but your subject wasn't matched with your pattern.
 You need to **remember** to add an explicit `false` check each time you use it.
 - All `preg_*` methods only return `false`/`null`/`[]` on error.
 You have to remember to call `preg_last_error()` to get some insight in the nature of your error.
 Of course it only returns `int`!
 So you have to look up that `4` is "invalid utf8 sequence" and `2` is "backtrack limit exceeded".
-- `preg_filter()` for arrays, returns `[]` if an error occurred; even though `[]` is perfectly valid result for this method.
+- `preg_filter()` for arrays returns `[]` if an error occurred; even though `[]` is the perfectly valid result for this method.
-  For example it could haved filtered out all values or it's input was an empty array right from the beginning.
+  For example, it could have filtered out all values or its input was an empty array right from the beginning.

 ## T-Regx to the rescue